 - This Atari emulator for Linux packs a robust debugger, allowing users to play with game data much more effectively.

 Mupen64Plus is a rock-solid emulator for the early Nintendo 64 consoles.
 It is arguably one of the best N64 emulators that run hassle-free in everyday Linux PCs.
 The emulation accuracy of Mupen64Plus is simply amazing, and it also ensures users can run an extensive list of ROMs.

 If you’re an N64 enthusiast who’d love to try his hands again on those classic Nintendo titles, Mupen64Plus is an excellent choice for you.

 Features of Mupen64Plus

 - It comes with dynamic recompilers for both the x86 and amd64 platforms, which aid in increased performance and faster bug fixes.

-- Mupen64Plus offers two powerful OpenGL video plugins which help play older games in a Hi-resolution texture.
+- Mupen64Plus offers two powerful OpenGL video plugins that help play older games in a High-resolution texture.

 - This cross-platform game emulator console allows users to use several Linux frontends, including RiceVideoLinux and M64Py.

 DeSmuME is a modern-day Linux emulator for Nintendo DS handheld devices.
 The DS family is arguably among the best classic game consoles for many, and DeSmuME is here to let you live those glory days again.